bmarandel/Collect-Files-Via-McAfee-ePO/README.md

 Here I would like to take time to share a recommanded workflow to proceed with the content shared.
 If you are interrested in collecting files from endpoints and you have prepared your ePO Client Task / MVISION EDR Reaction and McAfee Agent policy, please use the following workflow as a Best Practice:
 1. Apply the McAfee Agent policy (with self-protection disabled) on your targeted endpoint.
 2. Run the ePO Client Task / MVISION EDR Reaction to prepare the file(s) for collect.
-3. Collect the files via the action Single System Troubleshooting.
-4. Revert back the McAfee Agent policy to your default one.
+3. Revert back the McAfee Agent policy to your default one.
+4. Collect the files via the action Single System Troubleshooting.

 ## Preparing the file for collect

 You can prepare the file for collect from **MVISION EDR** through a custom reaction or from **McAfee ePO** through a custom package.
 Feel free to use the most convenient for you.

+**Note:** _All the following actions will work event if the endpoint has been quarantined._

 ### Preparing the file for collect from MVISION EDR